 Recommended base plan: Traditional Base or Sweet Spot Base.
 But across the board, Sweet Spot Base is recommended more often.

-Rider C is a reasonably experienced athlete with around 8-10 hours/week to train.
+Here is a reasonably experienced athlete with around 8-10 hours/week to train.
 This type of rider can benefit from doing either the Traditional Base or Sweet Spot Base.
 To decide, it’s mostly a question of duration over intensity.
 Consider the pros and cons of each approach:

 Traditional Base requires the sort of rider who can tolerate long, mind-numbing hours of steadily turning the pedals in pursuit of slowly earned, incremental aerobic fitness gains.
 It’s no surprise a mindset that accepts monotonous workouts and training doldrums well is required.

-Pros of Sweet Spot Base
+Pros of choosing Sweet Spot Base

-Cons of Sweet Spot Base
+Cons of choosing Sweet Spot Base

-Opposite of Traditional Base workouts, Sweet Spot Base workouts require focus, concentration, and often enough, a willingness to endure more intense — but shorter — durations of riding discomfort.
+Opposite of Traditional Base workouts, Sweet Spot Base workouts require focus, concentration, and often enough, a willingness to endure more intense—but shorter—durations of riding discomfort.

 Key Takeaway

 Traditional Base assumes you have almost unlimited time to ride at a slow pace this winter.
 Whereas Sweet Spot Base assumes you have a limited schedule like most non-professional cyclists, which allows you to compensate for the lack of duration with an increase in intensity.
-That being said, time is not the only factor when deciding on your base training plan.
+That said, time is not the only factor when deciding on your base training plan.
 You must also consider your experience, the type of rider you are, and the cycling event you’re preparing for.

 Action Item